aurelieleribaux-1/DMNVisionTool_v3/README.md

 ## Quickstart

-Our web application is available and ready to use at the following link:
+#Our web application is available and ready to use at the following link:
 **[BPMN Redrawer](https://pros.unicam.it/bpmn-redrawer-tool/)**.

-A tutorial on its usage is available by clicking the image below:
+#A tutorial on its usage is available by clicking the image below:
 [![Watch the video](https://img.youtube.com/vi/0e2qnbSp9XY/maxresdefault.jpg)](https://youtu.be/0e2qnbSp9XY)

-The user can perform very simple steps to obtain a *.bpmn* file starting from an image:
+The user can perform very simple steps to obtain a *.dmn* file starting from an image:
 - In the *HOME* page, the user can load an image from local storage with the corresponding button or one of the sample images by clicking on them;
 <p align="center">
 <img src="extra/images/home.png" width="90%" />